Rek1t/Kimote/README.md

 If you want Kodi on your RaspberryPi, [OpenELEC][] is the way to go.
 Clone it from here : <https://github.com/OpenELEC/OpenELEC.tv/tree/openelec-next> and build it yourself.

 Or you can just download our compiled version (11 April 2015) available here : https://www.dropbox.com/s/2n7k1jonscizfl6/OpenELEC-RPi.arm-devel-20150411091720-r20584-g254b69d.img?dl=0

+##Licensing

+Kimote is licensed under the GNU LGPL, Version 3.0.
+See LICENSE for full license text.

 ##Contacts